 How to Find Anyone OnlinePosted July 4, 2018, 9:09 a.m. by Serina Rajagukguk

 The word "Google" may be the first thing that pops up in your mind, but you should know that it's not the only way.
-In fact, there's only so much that Google can do when it comes to finding someone online (insert "how dare you" gasp here).
+There's only so much that Google can do when it comes to finding someone online (insert "how dare you" gasp here).

 This past decade, we've seen a proliferation of people search engines that go more in-depth than Google.
 The best part is, many of them are free.